The SeaQuest Spectrometer at Fermilab: Spectrometer Magnets

 Central to the spectrometer are two large dipole magnets.
 The upstream magnet (FMag) is a solid iron magnet assembled from 43.2 cm $\times$ 160 cm $\times$ 503 cm iron slabs, as shown in Fig.~\ref{fig:FMag}.
 The iron was recovered from the dismantled Columbia University Nevis Laboratory Cyclotron in 1980~\cite{NevisCyclotron}.
 This iron is extremely pure, allowing a 2000 A excitation current (at 25 V, using 50 kW of power) to generate a magnetic field of 1.8 Tesla (yielding an average 3.07 GeV/c total magnetic deflection).
 FMag uses one of the three sets of ``bedstead'' coils recovered from the dismantled E866 SM3 magnet~\cite{PhysRevD.43.2815, PhysRevLett.64.2479, PhysRevLett.80.3715, Towell:2001nh}.
 The coils are made from 5 cm square extruded aluminum.
 The current exciting FMag is monitored by the Fermilab accelerator control system and is broadcast to the SeaQuest slow data acquisition system every acceleration cycle.
 The magnet current is also input to the safety system to prevent beam from hitting the E906 spectrometer when FMag is not energized to a minimum level.
 The magnetic field distribution in FMag was modeled using a magnetostatic modeling program (EM Studio by Computer Simulation Technology).
 The excitation was checked by wrapping a 1-turn coil around the central region of the magnet and integrating the charge induced as the magnet was energized.
 The final calibration of the magnetic field is determined by examining the reconstructed mass of the $\jpsi$(3097) resonance.
 FMag acts as a spectrometer magnet and also as the beam dump for the 120 GeV beam delivered to the SeaQuest spectrometer.
 There is a 5 cm diameter by 25 cm deep hole drilled into the upstream end of FMag along the beam axis.
 The 120 GeV protons in the beam that do not interact in the SeaQuest targets interact in the central iron slab.
 The hole moves the initial interaction points of the proton beam further away from the targets.
 Most of the instantaneous 2.0 kW beam power is dissipated in this slab and is eventually conducted to the coils and the external surfaces of FMag to be radiated away.

 The downstream magnet (KMag) is a 300 cm long iron rectangular magnet with a 289 cm wide by 203 cm high central air gap.
-It was originally constructed by the E799/KTeV collaboration~\cite{PhysRevD.67.012005} at Fermilab.
+It was originally constructed by the E799/KTeV collaboration~\cite{PhysRevD.67.012005} at Fermilab, using donated steel from the University of Maryland Cyclotron for use in the E690 experiment.
 It is excited to a central field of 0.4 Tesla (\unit[0.39]{GeV/c} magnetic deflection) by \unit[1600]{A} at \unit[270]{V} (\unit[430]{kW}).
 The spatial distribution of the magnetic field in KMag was measured by the KTeV collaboration.
 SeaQuest checked the central field calibration with a Hall probe.
 The final value for the magnetic field again derives from the measurement of the exact mass of the $\jpsi$(3097) resonance.
 The field of both magnets is oriented vertically so that the bend plane is horizontal.
 In normal running conditions, both FMag and KMag bend muons in the same direction.